Methane emissions in the North Sea Symposium 13 & 14 November 2025 | Utrecht - Railway Museum

 Samenvatting / Begeleidende tekst

 Methane emissions are receiving increasing attention due to their environmental impact and the recent 2024 European Methane Regulation.
-To promote collaboration and knowledge exchange, TNO, NIOZ and SodM are organizing an international symposium bringing together global specialists amongst others from Canada, Denmark, Germany, Norway, The Netherlands, The United Kingdom and the USA.
-The symposium will focus on methane emissions from the seabed, both from natural and anthropogenic sources (abandoned wells), on the fate of this methane and on the quantification of fluxes.
+To promote collaboration and knowledge exchange, TNO, NIOZ and SodM organized an international symposium bringing together global specialists amongst others from Canada, Denmark, Germany, Norway, The Netherlands, The United Kingdom and the USA.
+The symposium focused on methane emissions from the seabed, both from natural and anthropogenic sources (abandoned wells), on the fate of this methane and on the quantification of fluxes.

 Offshore oil and gas infrastructure, including abandoned wells, may be a significant source of emissions.
 The EU Methane Regulation requires Member States to map and monitor inactive wells, develop mitigations plans and implement measures to reduce methane emissions.
 Understanding how to measure it, and how to effectively mitigate it is crucial for all stakeholders.